jeffgortmaker/pyhdfe/README.rst

 Installation
 ------------

-The PyHDFE package has been tested on `Python <https://www.python.org/downloads/>`_ versions 3.6 and 3.7.
-The `SciPy instructions <https://scipy.org/install.html>`_ for installing related packages is a good guide for how to install a scientific Python environment.
-A good choice is the `Anaconda Distribution <https://www.anaconda.com/distribution/>`_, since, along with many other packages that are useful for scientific computing, it comes packaged with PyHDFE's only required dependencies: `NumPy <https://numpy.org/>`_ and `SciPy <https://www.scipy.org/>`_.
+The PyHDFE package has been tested on `Python <https://www.python.org/downloads/>`_ versions 3.6 through 3.9.
+The `SciPy instructions <https://scipy.org/install/>`_ for installing related packages is a good guide for how to install a scientific Python environment.
+A good choice is the `Anaconda Distribution <https://www.anaconda.com/products/distribution>`_, since, along with many other packages that are useful for scientific computing, it comes packaged with PyHDFE's only required dependencies: `NumPy <https://numpy.org/>`_ and `SciPy <https://scipy.org/>`_.

 You can install the current release of PyHDFE with `pip <https://pip.pypa.io/en/latest/>`_::